Scenario-based Risk Evaluation: Axiomatic characterizations

-We shall refer to a risk measure in \eqref{eq:qrep} as a \emph{$\uQ$-distortion risk measure}, which is, by Theorem \ref{th:th2}, precisely a monetary, comonotonic-additive and $\Q$-based risk measure.
+We shall refer to a risk measure in \eqref{eq:qrep} as a \emph{$\uQ$-distortion risk measure}, which is, by Theorem \ref{th:th2}, precisely a monetary, co\-mo\-no\-to\-nic-additive and $\Q$-based risk measure.
 Coherent $\uQ$-distortion risk measures are referred to as \emph{$\uQ$-spectral risk measures}.
-For the $\uQ$-distortion risk measure $\rho$ in \eqref{eq:qrep}, $\psi$ is called its \emph{$\uQ$-distortion function}\footnote{The reliance on $\uQ$ is essential.
-For instance, taking $P,Q\in \mathcal P$, if $\rho(X)=\frac{1}3\E^{P}[X]+\frac{2}{3}\E^{Q}[X],~X\in \X$, then $\rho$ has a $(P,Q)$-distortion function and a $(Q,P)$-distortion function, which are different.}, and it is unique on the range of $\uQ$, by noting that $\rho(\id_A)=\psi\circ \uQ(A)$ for all $A\in \mathcal F$.
+For the $\uQ$-distortion risk measure $\rho$ in \eqref{eq:qrep}, $\psi$ is called its \emph{$\uQ$-distortion function}, and it is unique on the range of $\uQ$, by noting that $\rho(\id_A)=\psi\circ \uQ[A]$ for all $A\in \mathcal F$.
+The reliance on $\uQ$ is essential.
+For instance, taking $P,Q\in \mathcal P$ and defining $\rho(X)=(1/3)\E^{P}[X]+(2/3)\E^{Q}[X],~X\in \X$, then $\rho$ has a $(P,Q)$-distortion function and a $(Q,P)$-distortion function which are different.
 The classes of $\uQ$-distortion and $\uQ$-spectral risk measures will be the building blocks of the theory of $\Q$-based risk measures.

 Clearly, if $n=1$, then the concepts of a $\uQ$-distortion risk measure, a $\uQ$-spectral risk measure and a $\uQ$-distortion function coincide with those defined for a single scenario in Section \ref{sec:22}.
 In that case, the representation in \eqref{eq:qrep} reduces to